amazon-nova-api/langchain-amazon-nova/libs/samples/README.md

 ## LangChain Examples

-Foundational patterns for using LangChain with ChatNova:
+Foundational patterns for using LangChain with ChatAmazonNova:
 - Chains and LCEL composition
 - Prompt templates and few-shot learning
 - Output parsers for structured data